CryptoSmartNow/algorand_interaction/README.md

 # Interacting with an algorand contract using the beaker package

+## Requirements for building the contract
+1. A description of the project, taking note of why, who and what it does.
+2. A breakdown of the functionalities of the project.
+3. The data types that will be sent to the contract and the expected one.
+This will be used to properly understand what the contract is centered on and the structure for data creation and storage.
+   - Input data template
+   - Output data template
+4. Required contract functionalities.
+5. Frequency of contract interaction.
+6. Transparency of the stored data.

 ## Structure of an algorand contract
 An algorand contract written with beaker makes interaction easy and straight forward.
 The contract is written and compiled with beaker.
 Then the ABI is